vrsen-ai-solutions/agency-swarm-mcp/RELEASING.md

 # Releasing New Versions (for Maintainers)

-This document outlines the process for releasing new versions of the `agency-swarm-mcp` package using Changesets.
+This document outlines the process for releasing new versions of the `agencyswarm-mcp` package using Changesets.

 ## Pre-Release Workflow (During Development)